Guitar Volume Knob Techniques: The Expressive Tool Most Players Ignore

 Volume Swell Technique

-Technique: Rest your pinky on the volume knob.
-Strike the note or chord while the knob is backed off.
+Q: How do I create a volume swell?
+A: To create a volume swell, rest your pinky on the volume knob and strike the note or chord while the knob is backed off.
 Smoothly roll the knob to full volume as the note blooms.
-Combine with reverb and delay for haunting worship ambience.

 Cleaning Up Distortion with Volume